A key question for disaster recovery planning is: What is a disaster recovery team and who needs to be at the table? Here are some answers.

 The impact assessment and recovery team will have the most responsibility in an actual recovery event; they have most of the expertise.
 You'll need four infrastructure representatives to cover networks, servers, storage and databases.
 Each should be accountable for identifying, implementing and testing the correct solutions and strategies that will ultimately recover operations.
 These strategies should be focused on meeting the demands of the critical business units identified within the BIA.
 Here's what each representative should take into account:

 - Networks and telecom

-- Database administration
+- Database administration:

 Databases that hold application data are architectures in and of themselves.
-They can be operate on shared or individual servers, or might be shared among applications.
-Data protection has an impact on application data and database recovery, so the database administration representative needs to make sure all of his or her bases are covered.
+They can operate on shared or individual servers, or might be shared among applications.
+Data protection will also have an impact on application data and database recovery, so the database administration representative needs to be aware of the effects all down the line.